 When you’re considering selling or buying real estate, there are a variety of situations wherein a home inspection is necessary.
-This type of inspection is a process which involves a review of the mechanical, structural, and electrical aspects of a home as a means of identifying any flaws.
-These home inspections are not required by law, but can prove beneficial when buying or selling a home if you want the process to go smoothly.
+This type of inspection is a process that involves a review of the mechanical, structural, and electrical aspects of a home as a means of identifying any flaws.
+These home inspections are not required by law but can prove beneficial when buying or selling a home if you want the process to go smoothly.

 A home inspection is advantageous to the seller because it will reassure any prospective buyers that there will be no major surprises just after they’ve purchased the house.
 As for the buyer, purchasing a home is one of the most important investments you can make, which is why a home inspection will allow you to spot problems that could get you a better deal and save you from spending more money after you’ve already purchased the house.
-If you’re a buyer, this inspection is typically done just after the contract or purchase agreement is signed, while a seller can request one at anytime, although doing so just after placing the house on the market should help with buyer confidence.
+If you’re a buyer, this inspection is typically done just after the contract or purchase agreement is signed, while a seller can request one at any time, although doing so just after placing the house on the market should help with buyer confidence.

 So…How Long Does a Home Inspection Take?

-There are a myriad of variables that can affect the duration of a home inspection, such as the size of a home, the systems that need to be inspected, and the overall condition of a property.
+There is a myriad of variables that can affect the duration of a home inspection, such as the size of a home, the systems that need to be inspected, and the overall condition of a property.
 The more issues that are found within your home, the longer it will take for the inspection to be completed.
 A normal home inspection should take anywhere from 3-4 hours, but it’s essential that you don’t consider this to be a rigid indicator of how long your home inspection will take.
 Smaller homes may take a lower amount of time to complete, but don’t expect it to take less than two hours or more than six at the very most.

 If you’re wondering about whether or not you should be present during the inspection, it’s not a requirement, but it’s highly recommended for buyers and their agents to walk with the inspector as they complete the process.

-As for the seller looking to get the maximum value for a home, you may want to make way for the buyer while the inspection is ongoing, unless you have requested the inspection yourself early on in the process.
+As for the seller looking to get the maximum value for a home, you may want to make way for the buyer while the inspection is ongoing unless you have requested the inspection yourself early on in the process.
 When the inspector shows up at your home or the house that you’re considering buying, they will examine the interiors and exteriors of the home in a thorough and comprehensive manner.
-Inspectors are specifically searching for issues within the foundation of the home, doors and windows, electrical system, cooling system, roof, structure, and plumbing in order to ensure that a costly problem doesn’t occur shortly after the home is sold.
+Inspectors are specifically searching for issues within the foundation of the home, doors, and windows, electrical system, cooling system, roof, structure, and plumbing in order to ensure that a costly problem doesn’t occur shortly after the home is sold.

 Both the seller and buyer are provided with a detailed report by the inspector once the entire inspection has been completed, allowing you to take the next step with all of the information you require.
 If there are several substantial repairs that must be made, you could either back out if the seller doesn’t show a willingness to make these repairs, attempt to have the price of the home lowered, or you could wait until the seller makes the necessary repairs and have the home reevaluated.
 If you’re the seller, it’s important that you resolve any major issues to have the best chance of selling your property for your asking price.